 The Red Church and Local Heritage

-Hidden in the history of the Red Church and the Parish Records showing the names of persons buried in the Churchyard are stories of persons who contributed so much to the district when the industrial revolution was being born.
+Hidden in the history of the Red Church and the Parish Records are stories of persons who contributed so much to the district when the industrial revolution was being born.

 Some years stand out more than others.
 The year 1799 was a year of appalling winter weather when the Coalport ferry capsized, drowning workers from the China works, most of whom lived in Broseley and Jackfield.
 The years 1832 and 1834 then reflect the tragic effects of a disease previously unknown in England, Cholera , often referred to as the first pandemic.